kadirkirda/ka-decision/README.md

 - It offers the opportunity to use more than one method at the same time.
 - Provides detailed process tables for each method in addition to summary results.
 - It has the feature of integrating the ranking results.
-- In addition, there are solutions for the newly developed REF-I and REF-II methods in the literature.
+- In addition, there are solutions for the newly developed REF-I and REF-II methods.

 ### Usage of The Software